Skip to main content

 I’m surprised Boeing hasn’t called to use our air-tunnel dining room to test new products.
-Despite the fact that it is inches away from a wood-burning stove, it’s the coldest — and draftiest — room in the house.
+Despite the fact that it is inches away from a wood-burning stove, it’s the coldest — and draftiest — room in the entire house.
+It was time to makeover our dining room.

 MyFixitUpLife Dining Room Renovation